leading marketplace Poshmark becomes a partner in fighting online wildlife traffickingread more

-Twenty years ago, on 23rd June 2000, the MV Treasure cargo ship sank just off Cape Town, South Africa.
+Twenty years ago today, the MV Treasure cargo ship sank just off Cape Town, South Africa.
 Within hours, thick bunker oil started to wash ashore on the mainland and islands that support the largest colonies of critically endangered African penguins.

 Robben Island, the famed prison island of Nelson Mandela, was one of the penguin colonies that was worst affected.
 Ferries that normally carried tourists to visit the prison volunteered their support to transport rescue teams and boxes of oiled penguins.
 Further up the coastline, ski boats surfed the breakers into Yzerfontein fishing harbor with boxes of birds from Dassen Island – the larger of the two colonies.
 Every rescued bird required 30 minutes of individualized care from volunteers who used a toothbrush to clean the oil out of the bird’s feathers.
 More than 45,000 volunteers dedicated their time to care for the penguins and over 130 international experts came to Cape Town to help.

 As one of the IFAW staff on site during this mission, I’m writing to remind us of the extraordinary feat of cooperation and ingenuity that enabled us to successfully pull off this incredible rescue mission.
 IFAW played a critical role in the response by supporting the Southern African Foundation for the Conservation of Coastal Birds (SANCCOB), the lead organization tasked with rescuing and rehabilitating sea birds in Southern Africa.
 The International Bird Rescue (IBRRC) also mobilized and joined our efforts to make our success possible.